Dajamante/usb-playground/README.md

-### Phase 3: on/off/temp
+### Phase 3: dioxus

+That is WIP!

-Works with a host program, turns on the light on and off and gives temperature
+Works with a host program, turns on the light on and off and gives temperature with an GUI made (poorly) with Dioxus.
-1. Do `cd host` and `cargo run --bin send`
+1. Host is in its folder: `cd host` and `cargo run --bin app`
-2. In the `cd firmware` and then `DEFMT_LOG=info cargo rb usb`
+2. The board: `cd firmware` and then `DEFMT_LOG=info cargo rb usb`
-3. Write `on`, `off` or `temp` to the `host` to see the bord turning on the led, or turning off the led, or giving the temperature.
+3. Click `on`, `off` or `temp` on the window to see the bord turning on the led, or turning off the led, or giving the temperature.

-Error handling is left as an exercise ... to myself for later.
+Error handling is still left as an exercise...